lizardfs/documentation/source/adminguide/advanced_configuration.rst

 Distances calculated from mfstopology.cfg are used to sort chunkservers during read/write operations.
-Chunkservers closer (with lower distance) to a client will be favoured over further away ones.
+Chunkservers closer (with lower distance) to a client will be favored over further away ones.

 Please note that new chunks are still created at random to ensure their equal distribution.
-Rebalancing procedures ignore topology configuration as well.
+Re balancing procedures ignore topology configuration as well.

 As for now, distance between switches can be set to 0, 1, 2: